debops/debops/docs/ansible/roles/debops.pki/pki-realms.rst

 symlinks to the real certificate files in one of the active directories mentioned above.
 Some additional files are also created here by the :program:`pki-realm` script, namely the certificate chain (server certificate + intermediate certificates) and the trusted chain (intermediate certificates + root certificate).
+The full certificate contains server certificate + intermediate certificates + root certificate, which might be required by some applications.

 The :file:`private/` directory holds the private key of a given realm.
 Access to this directory and files inside is restricted by UNIX permissions and only